 Watching it a decade or so later, my daughter was mainly struck by the scene where Scarlett reads the list of casualties from a town-square notice board.
 My daughter’s generation seem to be more compassionate than mine.
 She spoke to me of a heart breaking vision of herself, reading of the deaths of all the lads in her peer group.
 I guiltily remembered reading that scene in the book and rolling my eyes, cynically recognising that Scarlett was mourning the vast reduction in the numbers of living souls who loved Scarlett.
 More recently, my eldest grand daughter wants to know why her mother watches comedies about “Friends” who clearly hate each other.

 And now I remember – I remember well.
 Girls are brought up to be aliens to themselves, as well as to the world.
 We are set up to fail by being double-divided.
 I paid close attention to Scarlett O’Hara, noting how she “was not beautiful, but men seldom realized it”.
 As an adolescent, I worked hard for a while to pull the same trick.
 It echoed in my mind years later when, in a TV interview, Barbara Windsor spoke about a career based on pretending to have big tits.
 I remembered noticing the way she pushed her chest out until you could hear her voice cracking under the strain.
-I remembered the scene in a Carry On film where she was a stripper, wearing nothing but a few glittery, stick on hearts, and thinking ‘my god, surely people will notice what she has not got…’ but apparently, she pulled it off.
+I remembered the scene in a Carry On film where she was a stripper, wearing nothing but a few glittery, stick on hearts, and thinking ‘my god, surely people will notice what she has not got…’ but apparently, she got away with it.

 People are very, very eager to believe the narrative that’s been sold to them.